Tuesday, March 5, 2024 / by Lme Realty Group

 for buyers, housing market updates, real estate market, home buying, first time home buyers, mortgage rates

-Tuesday, August 2, 2022 / by Laura Miller Edwards Realty Group
+Tuesday, August 2, 2022 / by Lme Realty Group

 With all the headlines and buzz in the media, some consumers believe the market is in a housing bubble.
 As the housing market shifts, you may be wondering what’ll happen next.
 It’s only natural for concerns to creep in that it could be a repeat of what took place in 2008.
 The good news is, there’s concrete data to show why this is nothing like the last time.